 As the human population expands and environmental changes affect habitats, the role of wildlife rescue and rehabilitation will continue to grow.
 Due to the highly specialized skill set required for full-time employment in wildlife rehabilitation and animal care, most paid positions require several years of hands-on experience.
-To help meet this need for experienced caretakers, Wildlife Rescue and Rehabilitation has developed apprenticeship programs that are catered to different experience levels so that individuals can begin to develop or continue to build their skills in wildlife rescue and animal care.
+To help meet this need for experienced caretakers, Wildlife Rescue & Rehabilitation has developed apprenticeship programs that cater to different experience levels so that individuals can begin to develop or continue to build their skills in wildlife rescue and animal care.

 Wildlife Rehabilitation Apprenticeship:

 As you progress through the program we will begin to expand on knowledge and skills for more critical or sensitive animals in the hospital, including juvenile carnivores, porcupines, cottontails, shore birds and birds of prey.
 One of the most highly sought-after skills in Wildlife Rehabilitation is the ability to safely triage and stabilize an injured or orphaned animal on arrival.
 Apprentices will learn how to correctly calculate and administer fluid therapy and pain medication, clean and dress wounds, and stabilize injuries until the animal can be assessed by the veterinarian.
 Leadership skills are required for this program as the apprentice will assist with managing a team of staff, apprentices, and volunteers to complete a hospital shift.
 Apprentices continue to develop the ability to work independently on a shift while increasing knowledge of domestic and non-native small animals in sanctuary.
 The Wildlife Rehabilitation program is also available for the Sherman Animal Care Complex in San Antonio.
 At this location, there is a greater focus on medical intake skills and public interaction.
 Less attention is given to sanctuary animal care as the Sherman Complex is primarily an admission clinic.